ClemLasne/PanorpaX/RNAseq_reads_timming_and_QC.md

-# 1. FASTQC on raw data
+# 1. FastQC on raw RNA-seq data

 After downloading from the sequencing platform, the quality of forward and reverse RNA-seq reads was controlled with [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)